 Do these terms give good coverage of the proteins in network?

-Finally, we can save the list of enriched terms and associated p-values as a text file using Cytoscape’s menu File → Export → Export STRING Enrichment.
+Finally, save the list of enriched terms and associated p-values as a text file by going to File → Export → Export STRING Enrichment.

 We are going to use the stringApp to query the DISEASES database for proteins associated with Parkinson’s disease and with Alzheimer’s disease, retrieve STRING networks for both, created a combined network for the two neurodegenerative diseases, identify clusters in the network, and color it to compare the diseases.

 3.1 Disease network retrieval

 Open a new session in Cytoscape from the menu File → New → Session.
 Use the menu File → Import → Network → Public Databases and the STRING: disease query option.
 Retrieve a network for Parkinson’s disease and another for Alzheimer’s disease.

 3.2.
 Working with node attributes